MPH Practicum in Nutritional Sciences

 - When the project is finished have your site supervisor fill out and review the Site Supervisor Evaluation Form with you.

-- Submit Site Supervisor Evaluation Form, the Student Written Assignment and Power Point Poster to both the Nutritional Sciences Practicum Faculty Advisor for grading and SPH Assistant Director of Student Affairs for poster printing.
+- Submit the SPH Site Supervisor Evaluation Form, Student Written Assignment and a draft of your Power Point Poster to Anne for grading.
 Students not completing all aspects of the practicum during the quarter they register for credits will receive an incomplete until the work is finished.

-The Nutritional Sciences Graduate Program Assistant (GPA) is responsible for reviewing student files to make sure all necessary administrative requirements are complete and providing the SPH Assistant Director of Student Affairs with all necessary student information for data entry into the practicum database.
+The Nutritional Sciences Graduate Student Services Coordinator is responsible for reviewing student files to make sure all necessary administrative requirements are complete and providing the SPH-MPH Practicum Program with all necessary student information for data entry into the practicum database.

-The SPH Assistant Director of Student Affairs is responsible for the administrative aspects of the SPH practicum program.
+The SPH-MPH Practicum Program is responsible for the administrative aspects of the SPH practicum program.

 - Maintaining and tracking practicum forms